samuelluohaoen1/mybatis-exmaples/README.md

   Using this pattern consistently throughout your code will ensure that all database resources are properly closed.

-  `Note:` In our case, since we wrapped openSession() in an util class, the try-with-resource should then instead be around our util class method getSqlSession.
+  `Note:` In our case, since we wrapped openSession() in an util class, the try-with-resource should then instead be around the reference to the class method getSqlSession.
 Otherwise, the session would be out of scope before we actually use it.

 * Mapper Instances